 - 1. Perform routine medical assessment - 2.
 [AEMT] Establish IV without delaying transport or other care - 3.
 If prolapsed cord is present: - a.
 Prepare for immediate transport while performing care described below - b.
 Do not push cord back in - c.
-Place mother in Trendelenburg knee to chest position - d.
-With gloved hand, push presenting part off cervix to decompress cord and maintainthis position en route to hospital - 4.
-If infant is breech (buttocks or feet first): - Never pull on a breech infant, wait until maternal efforts deliver infant pastumbilicus before touching infant1 - b.
-Once infant is delivered past umbilicus if baby is not already rotated so they are facing the mother's back, gently rotate the infant to this position2 - c.
-If arms do not deliver on their own over the course of a couple of contractions helpto deliver them once axilla are visible by sweeping the arms across the chest by hooking them one at a time with your finger2 (King et al., 2019) - d.
-Being careful not to extend the neck, create breathing space around baby's face withgloved hand (middle and index finger along the baby's face and up to its nose)1 - e.
-Suprapubic pressure may help to maintain head flexion and facilitate delivery1 - 5.
+Place mother in Trendelenburg knee to chest position - Mith gloved hand, push presenting part off cervix to decompress cord and maintainthis position en route to hospital - 4.
+If infant is breech (buttocks or feet first): - Never pull on a breech infant, wait until maternal efforts deliver infant pastumbilicus before touching infant - b.
+Once infant is delivered past umbilicus if baby is not already rotated so they are facing the mother's back, gently rotate the infant to this position - c.
+If arms do not deliver on their own over the course of a couple of contractions helpto deliver them once axilla are visible by sweeping the arms across the chest by hooking them one at a time with your finger - d.
+Being careful not to extend the neck, create breathing space around baby's face withgloved hand (middle and index finger along the baby's face and up to its nose) - e.
+Suprapubic pressure may help to maintain head flexion and facilitate delivery - 5.
 If other part is presenting (arm, foot, etc): - a.
 Do not pull on part and place mother in left lateral position - 6.
 Multiple births: - a.
-After initial delivery, clamp and cut cord within 30 seconds1 - b.
+After initial delivery, clamp and cut cord after 1-2 minutes - b.
 Proceed with subsequent deliveries - 7.
-After delivery refer to Neonatal Resuscitation Guideline
+After delivery refer to Neonatal Resuscitation Guideline.
+If neonate is extremely premature (known to be less than 24 weeks), resuscitation efforts are unlikely to be successful.
+Contact Medical Control for further direction.
+If available, utilize Telehealth. - 8.
+[Paramedic] After delivery, administer OXYTOCIN 10u IM to prevent postpartum hemorrhage